cramaboule/Debloat_Windows11/README.md

 Put both files in the same folder,
 Run ```As Administrator``` the .bat file, and let the magic happens.

+Tested on Windows 11 22H2, Family and Pro

 A reboot is really recommanded at the end of the process in order to remove everything

 Enjoy!